HristoZA/arm-practicals/README.md

 			bx lr

 What happens here is that `b end` tells the program to branch over to end.
 So it will ignore the `mov r1, #15` command.
 Therefore r0 will have a value of 30.

+## Comparisons

+Using the `cmp` operation allows you to compare the value of two registers and branch according to the result.

+	.global main
+	main:

+		mov r1, #10			@ r1 ⟵ 10
+		mov r2, #20			@ r2 ⟵ 20

+		cmp r1, r2			@Tells cpu to compare r1 and r2
+		beq equal			@ If r1 = r2, branch to label equal
+		ble less_than			@ if r1 < r2, branch to label less_than
+		bgt greather_than		@ if r1 > r2, branch to label greater than

+		equal:
+			mov r0, #1
+			b end
+		less_than:
+			mov r0, #2
+			b end
+		bgt greater_than:
+			mov r0, #3
+			b end

+		end:
+			bx lr

 # Arrays